R4FI/tech-blend/README.md

 # or
 pnpm dev
 ```
+In this website I use github and gooogle log in.
+different category and product.
+By clicking add to build the component added into the pc build section.By clicking Add detail button user can get all the details about the product
 Open [${process.env.URL}](${process.env.URL}) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.